-- Part of $35 million investment in Delaware River watershed granted to the Partnership for the Delaware Estuary
+- Profiles in Environmentalism: Partnership for the Delaware Estuary

 - More recent headlines

 We collected stories showcasing some of the impacts the Partnership for the Delaware Estuary (PDE) had on people and communities across our tri-state region this year.
 From a teen having the experience of wading in the Brandywine looking for mussels, to a seasoned community leader planning to protect his township from storm surge, the PDE’s efforts are impacting a wide range of people throughout the estuary.
 Support from those of you who depend on the Delaware and area creeks for your drinking water, economic livelihood and recreation is playing an increasingly important role in our yearly budget planning.
 Please enjoy these photos and stories as the year comes to a close.
 And please help us increase our impact by making a year-end donation today!

 Register for the PDE's 4-day Summit in Jan.